connervieira/PredatorVolume/DOCUMENTATION.md

 ## Configuration

 The steps for configuring Predator Volume, as well as complete descriptions of all configuration values, can be found in the [docs/CONFIGURE.md](docs/CONFIGURE.md) document.

+## Testing

+To learn more about how to make use of Predator Volume's testing utilities, see [docs/TEST.md](docs/TEST.md).